alanjameschapman/fruity-fun/README.md

 ### Answer Area

 Allows the user to input their guesses.
-Input fields are contrained to value between 1 and 7 units as per instructions.
+Input fields are constrained to value between 1 and 7 units as per instructions.

 ### Feedback Area